Resolve Timeline Scale Issues

 Combined with Preceden's ability to automatically figure out the best scale, this will ensure the content on your timeline is displayed properly.

-This can cause issues if you've manually set a date range for your timeline where the time period you set is far from today's date.
+Checking this box can cause issues if you've manually set a date range for your timeline where the time period set is far from today's date.
 For example, if you have events that span 1990 through 1991, set the scale to quarters, but check the display current date setting, then instead of your timeline spanning two years it now spans more than 25.
-Viewing 25 years worth of events a quarter scale would result in over 100 time periods, which Preceden doesn't support.
+Viewing 25 years worth of events in a quarter scale would result in over 100 time periods, which Preceden doesn't support.

-In rare cases even with automatic scaling and date ranges your timeline's content won't be able to be displayed.
-I've only seen this in cases where the events on the timeline span several hundred thousand years and even in most of those cases Preceden is able to display the timeline without issues.
+In rare cases, even with automatic scaling and date ranges, your timeline's content won't be able to be displayed.
+We've only seen this in cases where the events on the timeline span several hundred thousand years.
+Even in most of those cases, Preceden is able to display the timeline without issues.